M-archand/SharpTimer-Trails/README.md

 ### Particle Trail Usage
 If you want to know which particles you can use for trails, download [Source 2 Viewer](https://github.com/ValveResourceFormat/ValveResourceFormat).
 This will allow you view the contents of `pak01_dir.vpk` which has all of the particle files.
-Not all of them will work, and some are extrememly resource heavy.
+Not all of them will work, and they are extrememly resource heavy, negiatively effecting client fps.
+Personally I would advise against using particles trails at this time.
+Hopefully I can improve this funcitonality in the future.

 ![image](https://github.com/user-attachments/assets/adaa5452-dab6-4af0-97a6-832453db8e4b)